Hornbill Nest Adoption Program

 Hornbills in Pakke

-Since 2003 we have been actively studying hornbills and monitoring their nests in the Pakke Tiger Reserve(PTR), in the East Kameng District, Arunachal Pradesh.
+Since 2003 we have been studying hornbills and monitoring their nests in the Pakke Tiger Reserve(PTR), in the East Kameng District, Arunachal Pradesh.
 Aspects of hornbill biology were studied in PTR from 1995-2000.

 Pakke is a haven for hornbills in North-east India, with four of the nine species - the Great Hornbill, the Wreathed Hornbill, the Oriental Pied Hornbill and the Rufous-necked Hornbill- found here.
 This makes the area extremely important for hornbills, especially considering that hunting and habitat loss threatens hornbill species in the rest of Northeast India.
 Hunting has declined; however threats remain due to deforestation in the foothill forests outside the PA.
 These forests are crucial habitats for hornbill nesting and roosting.
 Our long-term monitoring of hornbill nests outside the PTR suggested that there was increased direct competition for nests between hornbill species due to limited availability of nest sites.